circus-1200-1200-675-675-crop-000000

 Of course, this doesn’t turn out to be the case, at least not in the way that he envisioned.
 But the way Chaplin goes about foiling and complicating the plot, especially toward the film’s end, is done with some of his finest melancholic plotting and organizational ability in balancing the film’s sweeping textures and details.
 Again, it bears mentioning to consider the difficulties Chaplin encountered when The Circus came about.
 It’s no wonder that the film, as it builds to its moving ending, seems positively weathered.

-There are a myriad of opportunities to understand this movie and this point in Chaplin’s life, from all angles on this Blu-ray, including a detail-packed commentary from biographer Jeffrey Vance; a new interview with Chaplin’s son, Eugene; an array of short documentaries and featurettes from over the decades; and an array of archival footage, from clips of the film’s 1928 Los Angeles premiere to an interview with Chaplin upon the 1969 re-release.
+There are a myriad of opportunities to understand this movie and this point in Chaplin’s life, evaluated from all angles on this Blu-ray, including a detail-packed commentary from biographer Jeffrey Vance; a new interview with Chaplin’s son, Eugene; an selection of short documentaries and featurettes from over the decades; and an array of archival footage, from clips of the film’s 1928 Los Angeles premiere to an interview with Chaplin upon the 1969 re-release.

 the circus